 Colorado is a state that’s serious about education.
-The state is full of top-notch colleges and universities offering flexible learning opportunities.
-And people are taking advantage of it!
+The state is full of top-notch colleges and universities offering flexible learning opportunities via Colorado online colleges.

 The educational success in Colorado is due in large part to numerous organizations and programs put in place to support students, proving that the state places a high value on education.

 Colorado supports online learning starting at a young age.
 Groups like the Colorado Coalition of Cyberschool Families have developed to promote and support the use of online platforms for students in grades K-12.

 At the college level, the Colorado Distance Learning Association (ColoDLA) is Colorado’s primary advocate, providing resources and opportunities to connect with the larger community.